rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester._

+## [CSC-207 2024Fa] Reading 1 graded (partially); Token opportunities (2024-08-28)

+Dear CSC-207 Students,

+I hope you are well and that you enjoyed today's campus gathering (if you chose to participate).

+I've responded to all of the reading responses I've received so far and you can see them on Gradescope.
+My normal approach will be to give quick responses to all of the responses I receive by some time on the night before class and then to check off the remaining ones when I have a chance.
+Sometimes I'll just look at your questions.

+Since some token activities are before section 2 on Thursday, I thought I'd mention the token activities for Thursday.

+* Thursday, 2024-08-29, 11:00 a.m., JRC 101.
+  President Anne F. Harris -
+  _Moving Knowledge into Action: Initiatives and Actions in Year Two of the Strategic Plan_.
+* Thursday, 2024-08-09, 6:00 to 8:00 p.m., Grinnell Museum of Art and environs.
+  Student Night at the Museum.
+* Thursday, 2024-08-29, 3:00 p.m. to 7:00 p.m., Central Park.
+  _Ag Appreciation Day_.

+See you Thursday!

+ -- SamR

 ## [CSC-207 2024Fa] Welcome to the course!
 (2024-08-26)

 Dear CSC-207 Students,